mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_3_converted.md

 text:     **Bloodbound Spell**: Summon a Ripper Egg.

 name:     Starhorn the Seeker
 text:     **Bloodbound Spell**: Both players draw a card.
-The card you draw has it's mana cost reduced by 1.
+The card you draw has its mana cost reduced by 1.

 name:     Vaath the Immortal
 text:     **Bloodbound Spell**: Give your General +1⚔️ and heal your General for 1❤️.